railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Definition of Supplier Voucher*

 The `Supplier Voucher` form looks like the `Sales Receipt` form.
-In this form carefully select the journal.
-After validating the `Supplier Voucher` you can print it using the `Voucher Print` action.
+In this form, carefully select the journal.
+After validating the `Supplier Voucher`, you can print it using the `Voucher Print` action.

 .. figure::  images/account_purchase_voucher.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Supplier Voucher*